moonbuggy/docker-dnsmasq-updater/README.md

 The write delay (`--delay`) is useful because in some cases we expect to see multiple events in reasonably rapid succession, such as when a container is re-started or multiple containers are started together as part of a stack.
 The remote hosts file will be updated _\<delay> seconds_ after the last change to the script's local copy of hosts file.
 Set this to `0` to disable the delay.

-There's a hidden `--local_write_delay` argument, similar to `--delay`, which mediates the delay from a Docker event triggering a change to the local hosts file being written.
-This is useful during extremely rapid changes to the hosts configuration, primarily during dnsmasq-updater's startup/initilazation as it actively scans for containers to populate an empty dataset.
-This defaults to `3` and can disabled by `0`.
+There's a hidden `--local_write_delay` argument, similar to `--delay`, which mediates the delay from a Docker event triggering a change to the local copy of the hosts file being written.
+This is useful during extremely rapid changes to the hosts configuration, primarily during Dnsmasq Updater's startup/initilazation as it actively scans for containers to populate an empty dataset.
+This defaults to `3` and can be disabled by `0`.

 ## Setup
 Docker Dnsmasq Updater requires at least Python 3.6 and the docker, paramiko and python_hosts modules.